It’s easy to turn off the Gutenberg text editor. See my top 4 ways to do it, depending on your needs.

 Best way if you just want to complete turn off the Gutenberg editor until a later time, or if you want to try the new editor while still having access to the old one.

-NOTE: WordPress has announced that the Classic Editor plugin will be bundled with the WP 5.0 update.
-However, for new installs, you’ll need to manually add the plugin via the WordPress plugins repository (like you do for other free plugins).
+NOTE: WordPress had announced that the Classic Editor plugin will be bundled with the WP 5.0 update.
+However, they changed their mind.
+You’ll need to manually add the plugin via the WordPress plugins repository (like you do for other free plugins).

 Disable Gutenberg Plugin